Vaping to quit smoking

-Vapes are electronic devices that let you inhale nicotine in a vapour instead of smoke.
+Vapes are electronic devices that let you inhale nicotine in an aerosol, or vapour, instead of smoke.
 This is done by heating a solution (e-liquid) that typically contains propylene glycol, vegetable glycerine, flavourings and nicotine.

 E-liquids come in different nicotine strengths, so you control how much nicotine you need to help with cravings and other withdrawal symptoms, such as feeling irritable and having low mood.

 Nicotine itself is not very harmful and has been used safely for many years in medicines to help people stop smoking.

 The routines and rituals of smoking can be hard to stop, so vaping can help you gradually let go of these while immediately reducing the health risks of smoking cigarettes.